 from 350 to 600 m.

 91.1.3.
-Tracks for athletes U14 and U16:
+Courses for U14 and U16 athletes:

 from 250 to 450m.

 91.1.4.
-If there are no tracks with a height difference necessary for the competition, the organizers can reduce it, but not more than 35% of those given in paragraphs.
+In the absence of routes with the height difference necessary for holding the competition, the organizers can reduce it, but by no more than 35% of those given in paragraphs.
 91.1.1.-91.1.3.

 91.2.
-Track length
+Route length

 91.3.
 Gates

 91.3.1.
-Super-G gates consist of 4 slalom poles (art.
-63.2.1.2.
-(680.2.1.2 of the FIS rules)) and 2 flags.
+The super-G gate consists of 4 slalom poles (Article 63.2.1.2 (680.2.1.2 FIS rules)) and 2 flags.

 91.3.4.
-The Super-G course must be set up as follows:
+The super-G course should be set up as follows:

 7% of the height difference corresponds to the minimum number of turns.

-The distance between two turning poles of two consecutive goals must be at least 25 m (exception see Article 93.1.1.
-(1003.1.1 of the FIS Rules)).
+The distance between two turning poles of two consecutive gates must be at least 25 m (exception - see article 93.1.1.
+(1003.1.1 FIS Rules)).

-92. (1002) track
+92. (1002) Route

 92.1.
 General characteristics of the route

 92.3.
-Free descents along the track.
+Free descents along the road surface.

 93. (1003) Setting up the route

-The Internet writes that everything should be simple.
-It is necessary to make a cut turn on the edges and, by changing the edge angle, correct the trajectory.
-It sounds to me like “Volga flows into the Caspian Sea”, everything seems to be clear, but there is no sense.
+The Internet says that everything should be simple.
+You need to make a carved turn on the edges and, by changing the edge angle, adjust the trajectory.
+It sounds to me like “The Volga flows into the Caspian Sea”, everything seems clear, but there’s no point.

 Increasing the “burnt” maximum speed

-In general, I don’t know how to raise the speed barrier when the technology clearly already allows it.
+In general, I don’t know how to raise the speed barrier when technology clearly already allows it.
 But there are a couple of observations.